omoyemiquadri/Password_Generator/README.md

 # Password_Generator
-A python script for generating password.
+A python script for generating password